desiredpersona/blog-old/_posts/2016-06-08-google-firebase-hosting-jekyll.md

 **What Firebase CLI features do you want to setup for this folder?**

-The only option we need to select here for our jekyll static website is ‘Hosting’.
+The only option we need to select here for our Jekyll static website is ‘Hosting’.
 Press the ‘spacebar’ key to deselect ‘Database’ and then hit the ‘return’ key.

 **What do you want to use as your public directory? (public)**